usamayousuf13/kw-employees-portal/README.md

     "role": "Admin",
 }
 ```
-* Currently it just create a new user in DB, validation and error handling can be done later on
+* Currently it just create a new user in DB, validation and error handling can be done later

 ## Running the app